Sansi/terms/en-us/index.md

 3.3.1.
 If you apply to SANSI for release of the above freezing or cancellation through the appeal procedure, for the security of your account, you shall provide accurate identity certificates and relevant data as well as other information or documents as required by SANSI for review.
 You shall fully understand that your appeal may not be certainly allowed, and SANSI has the right to decide whether to accept your appeal.

 3.3.2.
-You understand and agree that if you refuse to provide accurate identity certificates and relevant data, or your appeal fails to pass the review of SANSI, SANSI has the right to freeze such account and restrict partial or all the functions of such account for a long time.
+You understand and agree that if you refuse to provide accurate identity certificates and relevant data, or your appeal fails to pass the review of SANSI, SANSI is entitled to freeze such account and restrict partial or all the functions of such account for a long time.

 ## IV.
 Website Services and Practices

-4.You are entitled to the Internet technology services and information services provided by SANSI through the website.
+4.1.
+You are entitled to the Internet technology services and information services provided by SANSI through the website.
 You shall also take the responsibility of timely payment and service management according to the Service Terms and relevant provisions confirmed when purchasing the specific services.

 4.2.
 During the use of SANSI’s services, you shall ensure that: